acheng1757/MacroEnergy-Abbie.jl/docs/src/Manual/assets/integrateddirectreductionelectricarcfurnace.md

 This file can either be created manually or using the `template_asset` function, as shown in the [Adding an Asset to a System](@ref) section of the User Guide.
 The file will be automatically loaded when you run your Macro model.
 An example of an input JSON file is shown in the [Examples](@ref "dreaf_examples") section.

-The following tables outline the attributes that can be set for a DrEaf.
+The following tables outline the attributes that can be set for a DirectReductionElectricArcFurnace.

 ### Transform Attributes
 #### Essential Attributes